 How long does it take to heal?

-One of the most common questions we hear is, How long does it take to heal?
 It’s a good question – and one that tends to arise when we’re feeling overwhelmed, frustrated, or at our wit’s end.
 We long for relief, and to know that healing is possible.

 While each person’s journey is unique – filled with its own timing, heart, and wisdom – we’ve found it takes 2-4 years to nurture and support the healing process that softens protectors like food.
 It’s a developmental process, and it needs patience, support, gentleness, and time.